Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Proofs

-\paragraph{Mixing Time of the \revise{$\frac{1}{2}$-Lazy} $T$-Transformed Chain} The analysis above reduces the problem to proving an upper bound of \revise{the mixing time of $\Psi_{T_\varphi}$}.
-We perform the analysis using the standard conductance-based method in Section~\ref{s:cond}.
-For clarity, we extract the two main parts of the proof as lemmas below.
-We defer their proofs to Section~\ref{s:proof-lasso-iso} and Section~\ref{s:proof-lasso-overlap}.
+\paragraph*{Mixing time of the $T$-transformed chain} We perform the analysis using the standard conductance-based method in Section~\ref{s:cond}.
+For clarity, we extract the two main parts of the proof as lemmas below, and defer their proofs.